What is breast cancer in men?

 Paget disease of the nipple

 This type of breast cancer starts in the breast ducts and spreads to the nipple.
 It may also spread to the areola (the dark circle around the nipple).
 The skin of the nipple usually appears crusted, scaly, and red, with areas of itching, oozing, burning, or bleeding.
-The fingertips can be used to detect a possible lump within the breast.
+There may also be an underlying lump in the breast.

 Paget disease may be associated with DCIS or with infiltrating ductal carcinoma.
 It accounts for about 1% of female breast cancers and a higher percentage of male breast cancers.

 Inflammatory breast cancer is an aggressive, but rare type of breast cancer.
 It makes the breast swollen, red, warm and tender rather than forming a lump.
 It can be mistaken for an infection of the breast.
 This is very rare in men.
 This cancer is discussed in detail in our document Inflammatory Breast Cancer.